Science & Nature (The Bluetones album)

-Music
+Reception

 According to Iain Forrester of Stylus Magazine, Science & Nature "abandons the sound they stuck to rigidly elsewhere," and "while being successfully aware of their limitations throws everything they can think of (country, jazz, folk, prog) at melodic pop."
 He called it "inventive and gently surprising."
 Jason Damas of AllMusic felt that the album was largely not as new wave-influenced as many suggested prior to release, except on "Mudslide", but did find the album to contain "a bit more of a pop leaning."
 Drowned in Sound's Thomas Blatchford said the record contained "invention and refined sensibility."